 SEND in STM: a whole-school approach

-St Thomas More Roman Catholic Academy is a fully inclusive school, supporting all students to achieve their potential personally, socially, emotionally, spiritually, physically and educationally.
+St Thomas More Catholic High School is a fully inclusive school, supporting all students to achieve their potential personally, socially, emotionally, spiritually, physically and educationally.

 We are a community based upon Christian values, and encourage everyone to strive to do their best.
 Consequently, as a school we pride ourselves upon the relationships that we develop with all of our students, and understand that knowing each individual is paramount to helping them to progress.

 High quality teaching is at the heart of all that we do.
 We have very high expectations for all of our students and this is embedded within our ethos and regularly discussed with all staff.
 Quality First Teaching and a differentiated approach to teaching and learning are key and teachers are responsible for every student in their care, including those with special educational needs and/or disabilities.